How to Open Big CSV Files – an Ultimate Guide

 Save and Export: Zoho Sheet automatically saves your work in the cloud.
 And, you can Export your spreadsheet in various formats if needed.

-However, Zoho Sheet can slow down when handling very large files and lacks some advanced features found in desktop applications.
+When using Zoho Sheet, uploads can get slow if your internet isn’t great.
+Besides, it lacks some advanced features found in desktop applications.
 For heavy data tasks, you might need more robust tools to avoid performance issues.

 C. Google Sheets